ChenZhu-Xie/1A2B_3C_4A5B/README.md

         * Open the subfolder "Xcz - C8051F350：Do_Not_Go_Gentle_Into_That_Good_Game"
             * Open the project file ".uv2"；Compile the ".c" file
         * Use "sscom 32.exe" in the main folder for serial communication

-1. Open the folder "cpp_codes_for_book2『Illusions_of_Illustrations_·_Zodiac』".
-2. Open any of the 12 programs inside using Visual C++ 6.0, to be more precise,

 ## History
 * 7 th semester Microcontroller Course Assignment「1A2B」and its C++ Version by-product「4A5B」